KennethMiller777/ePortfolio/index.md

 ### Java

 The following is a JUnit test taken from Java project.
 The test is used to make sure the PatientHistory class file works fine and is also totally compatible with the other classes that exist within the project.
 This example show two different sets of skill.
-The first skill is that it shows I uderstand Java coding and know how to write it. and secodnly, that i know how to write and preform JUnit test for Java programs and their classes.
+The first skill is that it shows I uderstand Java coding and know how to write it. and secondly, that i know how to write and preform JUnit test for Java programs and their classes.

 ```markdown
 package medicalApplication.Model;